Table of Contents

 How to Weigh a Guitar

 If you have a guitar that is a bit rough on your shoulder, perhaps you might want to measure the weight.
 If you are selling one and need to know for shipping purposes.
 Then this method can also help get the information you need quickly.

-Most people have a bathroom scale collecting dust that will now have a great purpose!
+Most people have a bathroom scale collecting dust!
+It finally has a great purpose!
 That’s right, this is all you need as long as it’s somewhat accurate.

 The process is simple: